SWeMayur/CAGD-Algorithms-Implementation/README.md

 # CAGD-Algorithms-Implementation
 ## OpenGL C++ Project with CAGD Algorithms

 This project is a Qt-based C++ application that utilizes OpenGL for computer-aided geometrical design (CAGD).
-The implementation includes classic algorithms such as Bresenham's algorithm and symmetric DDA algorithm for efficient rendering.
+The implementation includes classic algorithms such as Bresenham's algorithm, symmetric DDA algorithm, Bazier curve, Hermite curve, BSpline curve etc. for efficient rendering.

 ## Table of Contents